-[Real time update: The road disappears after the first house and becomes a muddy slog up the hill, and I didn’t bother with it in the Jetta.
+[The road disappears after the first house and becomes a muddy slog up the hill, and I didn’t bother with it in the Jetta.
 Street View goes pretty far into the woods]

-Checking the satellite image of the area, there certainly appear to be a few more structures south of where the Google images ceased.
+Checking the satellite image of the area, there certainly appears to be a few more structures south of where the Google images ceased.
 Pygmy Village?
 The excitement builds…

 Approach Two (North Mountain Road in New Britain):